- Asking for money before engaging the donor.

 People give wherever they feel they can have an impact and most donors contribute to five or more organizations.
 Even a donor who is supporting one of your “competitors” may have a very real interest in the area that you are serving and want to support as many organizations as they can that are having a real impact on that issue.

 - Spending too much time securing new donors while failing to steward your current donors.

 Your best prospect for a gift is someone who has made a gift before.
-Yes, you need to always be adding donors, but don’t make that harder by creating a churn or lost donors every year.
+Yes, you need to always be adding donors, but don’t make that harder by creating a churn of lost donors every year.
 Continue thanking, cultivating and stewarding your existing donors and celebrate a renewed gift just as joyfully as you would a new gift.

 - Not saying “thank you” in a timely manner … and not often enough.

 We used to say get the thank you letter to them before their check clears.
 Most transactions these days are electronic so that no longer applies.
 But, be quick, be sincere, and do it without asking for more money.
-A donor should be thank you within 24 hours of a gift and a major donor should get a phone call as soon as you receive the gift.
+A donor should receive a thank you within 24 hours of a gift and a major donor should get a phone call as soon as you receive the gift.